SolarBeamRed/DL_HDFS_Failure_Detection/README.md

 The log file itself is 1.5GB in size, and contains 11,175,630 lines of text.
 The corresponding labels for the log file are also available from the same source.
 <br><br>
 Note: Dataset is **not included** in the repo because of its large size.
-Currently, you have to download the log file and place it in appropriate directories yourself if you want to train a model from scratch, but I might add the functionality of automatically downloading and extracting the dataset in future.
+You don't have to download anything manually though, scripts are present to automatically download the dataset and place it in the right directories automatically when training model
 ___

 ## Approach